bitcoin/bitcoin/test/README.md

 # Running tests locally

-Before tests can be run locally, Bitcoin Core must be built.
+Before tests can be run locally, XBit Core must be built.
 See the [building instructions](/doc#building) for help.

 ### Functional tests